dmolinagarcia/74HCT6526/README.md

 # 74HCT6526
 The 74HCT6526 is a very amateur attempt at building a MOS6526 replica using discrete logic.
 This repo is publicly shared just for educational purposes, and I can offer no guarantee on the correct behaviour of this implementation.
-Even though the project begun back in July 2018, it's currently going through a full reboot.
-The older implementation is no longer public, and I'm sharing my new design even though it's being implemented right now.
+So far, it's working great for me, but I can't promise anything.

 > ###### Important note
 > Please visit http://forum.6502.org/viewtopic.php?f=4&t=5593 for more information

 # Versioning
-74HCT6526 is releases under the following versioning scheme:
+74HCT6526 is released under the following versioning scheme:

 MAJOR.MINOR.REVISION